What is the Scope of Material Management?

 • Reduce reliance on safety stock by improving demand forecasting accuracy.

-• Align production schedules closely with material delivery schedules.
+• Align production schedules closely with material delivery schedules to ensure timely and efficient operations.

 • Track supplier reliability and performance to maintain steady and dependable supply chains.

-When executed effectively, material management reduces costs and enhances product quality, employee productivity, and customer satisfaction.
+Effective material management saves cost and also improves product quality, employee productivity, and customer satisfaction.

 FAQs